-Other enhancements have been made to address emerging auditing issues and matters, implementation experiences and external and internal inspection results.
+Other enhancements have been made to address. emerging auditing issues and matters, implementation experiences and external and internal inspection results.
 Recently, enhancements have been made to EY GAM to emphasize the holistic approach to identifying, assessing and responding to fraud risks.
 This approach includes applying the fraud triangle as a lens on the information obtained from our risk assessment procedures.
 This approach also emphasizes evaluating the results of our audit procedures in the context of responding to the risk of material misstatement in the financial statements due to fraud.

 In addition, current and emerging developments are monitored, and timely audit planning and execution communications are issued that emphasize areas noted during inspections as well as other key topics of interest to local audit regulators and the International Forum of Independent Audit Regulators (IFIAR).
-With respect to the impact of COVID-19 on the global economy, we continue to refresh guidance to address the accounting and financial reporting concerns that audit clients are facing, as well as relevant considerations for performing audits in the current environment.
+With respect to the impact that COVID-19 is having on the global economy, we continue to refresh guidance to address the accounting and financial reporting concerns that audited entities are facing, as well as audit considerations when performing audits in the current environment.